IBM-Cloud/docs/services/ObjectStorage/objectstorge_usingobjectstorage.md

-## Using Fine-grained Access Control with IBM {{site.data.keyword.objectstorageshort}} {: #fine-grained-access-control}
+## Securing files with fine-grained access control {: #fine-grained-access-control}

-You can use Fine-grained Access Control Lists, or ACLs, to help secure files when you have multiple users storing files in the same container.
-ACLs are enabled at the container level and are not available for the service instance, storage account, or at the project level.
+Fine-grained access control lists help secure files when you have multiple users who store files in the same container.

-### {{site.data.keyword.objectstorageshort}} users vs {{site.data.keyword.Bluemix_notm}} users {: #users}

-#### {{site.data.keyword.objectstorageshort}} users

-{{site.data.keyword.objectstorageshort}} uses Cloud Foundry Service Keys backed by the OpenStack Identity Service to manage users.
-The Identity Service provides for user authentication by using tokens and authorization by using ACLs.

-The {{site.data.keyword.Bluemix_notm}} GUI creates a default administrative user when an {{site.data.keyword.objectstorageshort}} instance is created.
-This user manages access to the storage service instance.

-For more information about service keys, see [the Cloud Foundry documentation](https://docs.cloudfoundry.org/devguide/services/service-keys.html).

-#### {{site.data.keyword.Bluemix_notm}} platform users

-The {{site.data.keyword.Bluemix_notm}} Single Sign On service authenticates platform users against the IBM identity provider.
-The account owner can manage the roles of existing team members in the organization and spaces, as well as, invite new team members.
-Currently, fine-grained access control cannot be enabled for the users who are assigned to your space.
-All users that have access to the space containing the {{site.data.keyword.objectstorageshort}} service have full management access to the lifecycle of the service.

-For more information about user roles, see [the {{site.data.keyword.Bluemix_notm}} documentation](https://new-console.ng.bluemix.net/docs/admin/users_roles.html).
+Note: Procedures that are outlined in this doc require the Swift CLI.
+For more information, see [using {{site.data.keyword.objectstorageshort}} with the Swift CLI](https://console.ng.bluemix.net/docs/services/ObjectStorage/objectstorge_usingobjectstorage.html#using-swift-cli).

-### Authorizing {{site.data.keyword.objectstorageshort}} users {: #authorizing-users}
+### Types of access {: #access-types}

-Access to the service is controlled by user roles and container ACLs. {{site.data.keyword.objectstorageshort}} users can be either administrative or non-administrative.
+Access to the service is controlled by user roles and container access control lists. {{site.data.keyword.objectstorageshort}} users can be either administrative or non-administrative.
+Access control lists are enabled by administrative users at the container level and are not available for the service instance, storage account, or at the project level.

 <table>
   <tr>